TsingQAQ/trieste/README.md

    ```
   $ jupyter-notebook notebooks
   ```

+  #### How to run on your favorate problems
+  - Define your own problem to optimize in `trieste/objectives/multi_objectives.py`
+  - Optimization as done in the tutorial notebook, then have fun!

   --------------

 ### Other info
-- [ ] (Comming Soon) The repo capable of running all the experiments.
+- For **comparison** and **reproduciability**:  the repo capable of running all the experiments can be found [here](https://github.com/TsingQAQ/pf2es), note that all the experiments are conducted via `docs\exp\`
 - For other information-theoretic acquisitions utilized in experimental comparison, please refer their branch:
   - PESMO: https://github.com/HIPS/Spearmint/tree/PESM
   - MESMOC+: https://github.com/fernandezdaniel/Spearmint